The Journal and Proceedings of the Gender Awareness in Language Education special interest group of JALT, affectionately known as “The GALE Journal”.

 Abstract: Article abstracts should be 150 words or less.
 Please use single-spacing.
 Do not indent.
 Flush left.
 Do not justify.
 The Japanese abstract should be 400 characters or less.
 Please use MS Mincho font, 12-point for the Japanese abstract.
 Use single-spacing.
 Do not indent.

 Regarding indentation of paragraphs, headings, tables and so forth, please generally refer to the JALT style guide above.
 Please note, however, that JALT flushes references left, whereas GALE and APA require a hanging indent.

 The GALE Journal accepts four main types of articles.

 Conference proceedings articles.
-If you have presented on a gender and language related topic at a conference in the past year, and have not submitted that paper for publication in the conference’s proceedings you can submit that paper to us.
+If you have presented on a gender and language-related topic at a conference in the past year, and have not submitted that paper for publication in the conference’s proceedings, you can submit that paper to us.
 These papers should generally follow a similar format to a research article, but may be shorter (2500-5000 words).
-As with formal research articles, these will be double-blind peer reviewed.
+As with formal research articles, these will be double-blind peer-reviewed.

 Interviews.
 The GALE Journal will consider interviews related to gender and language.
 Interviews do not need to be completed prior to March 31.
-However, you will need to contact us as soon as possible to discuss who you would like to interview, and prior to March 31 the editors will need an outline of what sorts of topics you’d plan to discuss.
-Interviews are not be peer-reviewed, though they are still be subject to editorial approval and revision.
+However, you will need to contact us as soon as possible to discuss who you would like to interview, and prior to March 31, the editors will need an outline of what sorts of topics you’d plan to discuss.
+Interviews are not peer-reviewed, though they are still subject to editorial approval and revision.

 Other papers.
 These are papers that fall outside of the “research paper” genre, but are nonetheless of value to our readers.
 These papers should be approximately 2500-4000 words in length.
 While these articles will be peer-reviewed, the primary criteria will be whether the article fits within GALE’s mission and is a thoughtful treatment of the subject matter.
 Some examples include: